Isostasy with Love: I Elastic equilibrium: Elastic isostasy

 At a given harmonic degree, minimum stress isostasy gives the same result as zero deflection isostasy if their loading ratios are equal.
 Equating Eqs.~(\ref{zetaZDI0}) and (\ref{zetaMING0}) and noting that $b/c=x^2\Delta\xi_1/\xi_{s1}$, I get a mapping between the isostatic family parameters $\alpha$ and $\beta$:

-This is a linear fractional transformation which is its own inverse.
-Such a function (called an involution) has a symmetric graph with respect to the line $\alpha=\beta$.
+This function, being its own inverse, has a symmetric graph with respect to the line $\alpha=\beta$ (Fig.~\ref{Figalphabeta}).
 Although the mapping between $\alpha$ and $\beta$ was derived in the fluid limit, it is valid whatever the value of the shear modulus of the shell because the parameters $(a,b,c,d)$ and $(\alpha,\beta)$ are all independent of $\mu$.
-Fig.~\ref{Figalphabeta} shows the relation between $\alpha$ and $\beta$ at degree~2 for an arbitrary choice of interior parameters, as well as the degree-two compensation factor for minimum stress isostasy and zero deflection isostasy, as a function of the isostatic family parameters.
 The two most interesting cases are: